martincostello/openapi-extensions/README.md

 builder.Services.AddHttpContextAccessor();

 var app = builder.Build();

+// Configure endpoint to get OpenAPI documents as JSON app.MapOpenApi();

+// Optionally also (or instead) configure endpoint to get OpenAPI documents as YAML app.MapOpenApiYaml();

 // The [Description] attribute can be used to add parameter descriptions
 // The [OpenApiExample] can be used to add simple string examples